 Benefit from chromium supplementation in individuals with diabetes or obesity has not been clearly demonstrated and therefore can not be recommended.
 (E)

 Uncontrolled diabetes is often associated with micronutrient deficiencies (71).
 Individuals with diabetes should be aware of the importance of acquiring daily vitamin and mineral requirements from natural food sources and a balanced diet.
+Health care providers should focus on nutrition counseling rather than micronutrient supplementation in order to reach metabolic control of their patients.
+Research including long-term trials is needed to assess the safety and potentially beneficial role of chromium, magnesium, and antioxidant supplements and other complementary therapies in the management of type 2 diabetes (71a,71b).
 In select groups such as the elderly, pregnant or lactating women, strict vegetarians, or those on calorie-restricted diets, a multivitamin supplement may be needed (1).

 Antioxidants in diabetes management.